WSULib/docs_digital_collections/content_models/wsudor_content_models.md

 # WSUDOR Content Models

-**Note:** WSUDOR Content Models are also referred to as "Content Types" in code and documentation; they are referring to the same thing described below.
+*Note: WSUDOR Content Models are also referred to as "Content Types" in code and documentation; both refer to the same thing described below.*

 WSUDOR content models are a bit of a hybrid between **intellectual items** and **fedora objects** ([read more about that distinction here](fedora_objects.md)).
 WSUDOR Content Models are python files, python classes specifically, that Ouroboroes leverages to create objects, edit and manage them, and provide access through the API and front-end.